ogcio/life-events/README.md

 Testing around RSC and RSA is still poorly supported.
 We use Playwright for e2e testing and Jest for unit testing.
 At the moment there isn't a solid integration testing library for async React components

-# Setup
+## Setup

-This repo requires: - NodeJS LTS - Docker (Linux/OSX env) - TrueLayer account - Follow the steps [here](https://docs.truelayer.com/docs/quickstart-create-a-console-account) to create your console account and get your credentials
+This repo requires:
+    - NodeJS LTS
+    - Docker (Linux/OSX env)
+    - TrueLayer account - Follow the steps [below](#true-layer-setup) to create your console account and get your credentials

 Once you've setup your TrueLayer console account, add the following URL to the 'Allowed redirect URIs' section of the settings page